Arizona Labor Laws Guide

 Frequently asked questions about labor laws in Arizona

-To ensure this guide is as comprehensive as possible, we have added an FAQ section where we will answer the most common questions about labor laws in Arizona.
+To ensure this guide is as comprehensive as possible, we’ve added an FAQ section where we’ll answer the most common questions about labor laws in Arizona.

 What are the labor laws in Arizona?

 Arizona uses both federal and state laws to regulate employment.
-Here are some of the most influential employment and labor laws in Arizona to know:
+Here are some of the most influential employment and labor laws in Arizona:

 - Fair Labor Standards Act (FLSA),